 Notice of Complaint

-Once a determination is made that reasonable cause exists for the Director of Student Affairs or designee to process a complaint, notice will be given to the accused student or alumnus.
-Notice will be in writing, and may be delivered in person during a meeting with the Director of Student Affairs or designee or via email.
+Once a determination is made that reasonable cause exists for the Director of Student Affairs, Student Affairs Specialist, or designee to process a complaint, notice will be given to the accused student or alumnus.
+Notice will be in writing, and may be delivered in person during a meeting with the Director of Student Affairs, Student Affairs Specialist, or designee or via email.
 Email is considered an official form of University-related communication.
 Once emailed, such notice will be presumptively delivered when an email is sent.

 The failure of a student or alumnus to acknowledge the notice within two (2) business days may result in an administrative hold on the student’s account or the alumnus’ privileges.
 This administrative hold will remove the student from all future scheduled courses.
 The hold will not be lifted until the student participates in determined informal or formal hearings and the Student Community Standards Procedures for the student are closed.

-A meeting (in person or by phone) with the Director of Student Affairs or designee will be arranged to explain the nature of the complaint and the conduct process.
-Within the two business day (Monday thru Friday) period, the accused student or alumnus must schedule this meeting, and at that time or before, indicate in writing to the Director of Student Affairs or designee whether he or she admits or denies the allegations of the complaint.
-If the accused student or alumnus admits the violation(s), the Director of Student Affairs or designee will impose appropriate sanctions.
+A meeting (in person or by phone) with the Director of Student Affairs, Student Affairs Specialist, or designee will be arranged to explain the nature of the complaint and the conduct process.
+Within the two business day (Monday thru Friday) period, the accused student or alumnus must schedule this meeting, and at that time or before, indicate in writing to the Director of Student Affairs, Student Affairs Specialist, or designee whether he or she admits or denies the allegations of the complaint.
+If the accused student or alumnus admits the violation(s), the Director of Student Affairs, Student Affairs Specialist, or designee will impose appropriate sanctions.
 Such a disposition will be final and there will be no subsequent proceedings, unless the sanctions include suspension or expulsion.
 In that case, the accused may request a hearing by the Student Community Standards Committee on the issue of sanctions, only.

-Decisions made by the Student Community Standards Committee or the Director of Student Affairs or designee will be final, and sanctions implemented, pending the normal appeal process.
-The Director of Student Affairs or designee has the authority to stay implementation of sanctions pending the appeal, at his or her discretion.
+Decisions made by the Student Community Standards Committee, the Director of Student Affairs, Student Affairs Specialist, or designee will be final, and sanctions implemented, pending the normal appeal process.
+The Director of Student Affairs, Student Affairs Specialist, or designee has the authority to stay implementation of sanctions pending the appeal, at his or her discretion.

 Informal Hearings Procedures

-For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see the Special Procedural Provisions for Sexual Misconduct and Other Sensitive Issues section of this Catalog.
+For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see the Special Procedural Provisions for Sexual Misconduct Sanction Hearings section of this Catalog.

 When a student or alumnus denies a minor violation of the Student Community Standards, the Director of Student Affairs or designee will upon receipt of a written denial from the accused student or alumnus, schedule a hearing.